jamesfalkner/sko-2019-workshop/README.md

 Test locally
 ============
 Typically you will want to test your code first, before deploying to OpenShift.
-Go to the Command Palette and choose "Build and Run Locally".
+Go to the Command Palette and choose **Build and Run Locally**.
 It will take a minute or two to download dependencies, then it should be ready when you start seeing log file messages like:

 ```
 2019-03-19 11:32:07,092 INFO  [org.inf.hp.ser.HogwartsMagicCreator] (DefaultQuartzScheduler_Worker-2) ... magic is happening ...